Quick Answer

 Building Talent Pipelines

-Recruiters writing on LinkedIn acknowledge that companies sometimes keep jobs posted to maintain a visible hiring presence and collect resumes for future opportunities, even when they're not actively filling a specific role.
+Companies sometimes keep jobs posted to maintain a visible hiring presence and collect resumes for future opportunities, even when they're not actively filling a specific role.
+As a job seeker, this means a posting may stay live for months with no active review of applications.
+It's worth filtering these out if you've already applied or if the listing has been reposted repeatedly without changes.

 Ghost Job Postings